manjotmb20/Rdatasets/doc/Stat2Data/rst/FruitFlies.rst

 Format
 ~~~~~~

-A dataset with 125 observations on the following 7 variables.
+A data frame with 125 observations on the following 7 variables.

 +-----------------------------------+-----------------------------------+
 | ``ID``                            | a numeric vector                  |